Bio

 Video samples on YouTube

-You might also like this from The Rotarian, of Rotary International, which published a piece about me in December 2011, prompted by a thank you note.
+You might also like this from The Rotarian, from December 2011, prompted by my thank you note.

 No thanks